globaldothealth/adtl/docs/specification.md

 Each specification file can refer to one or more tables, which are created in parallel from one source file.

+[JSON schema](../schemas/dev.schema.json): This is a partial JSON schema to validate adtl parser files.

 ## Metadata

 **Required fields**.
 These metadata fields are defined under a header key `adtl`.